 From late-night ghost stories to sharing secrets that would win us friends for life, some…

 Being a parent in today’s society should qualify each parent for the highest possible academic qualification, the top military honours and a gong at every award show going because to be a successful parent means juggling a set of priorities that is more complicated than anything else I can think of.
-Advertising creates a demand in the minds of our little ones (how can the industry even think of suggesting otherwise), there are more pressures on our time now than ever before and of course, money has never been tighter for all of us.
+Advertising creates a demand in the minds of our little ones and there are more pressures on our time now than ever before and of course, money has never been tighter for all of us.

 Calories are the measure of energy in food consumed and they are important for the body to function and more importantly in children for them to grow healthily.
 For a 2 – 4 year old plan for 1,000 – 1,400.
 For a 4 to 8 year old between 1,200 and 1,800 for girls and 1,400 to 2,000 for boys whilst between 9 and 13 a girl will need between 1,600 and 2,200 and a boy needs between 1,800 and 2,600.